holepunchto/bare-module/README.md

   // A function to process the resolved URL.
 Can be used to convert file paths,
   // etc.
   postresolve,
-  // function* (specifier, parentURL, imports): [url]
+  // function* (specifier, parentURL, imports): [URL]
-  // A generator to resolve the `specifier` to an array of a single URL. resolve,
+  // A generator to resolve the `specifier` to a URL. resolve,
   // function (url): boolean
   // A function that returns whether the URL exists as a boolean. exists,
-  // function (url): string
+  // function (url): string | Buffer
-  // A function that returns the source code of a URL represented as a string. read,
+  // A function that returns the source code of a URL represented as a string or
+  // buffer.
+  read,
   // function (url): object
   // A function that returns the evaluated exports for the url.
 This is